Cyberbot777/todo-list/README.md

 ## API Integration Details

 This project interacts with the official 4Geeks API:

 - `GET https://playground.4geeks.com/todo/users/richard_h_todo`
 - `POST https://playground.4geeks.com/todo/todos/richard_h_todo`
 - `DELETE https://playground.4geeks.com/todo/todos/:id`

-All calls are authenticated-free and use the `richard_h_todo` namespace.
+All calls are unauthenticated and use the `richard_h_todo` namespace.
+If the user is not found, the app will automatically create the user via `POST` and retry loading tasks.

 ---